spothero/be-code-challenge/README.md

 * `2015-07-01T07:00:00-05:00` to `2015-07-01T12:00:00-05:00` must yield `{'price': 1750}`
 * `2015-07-04T15:00:00+00:00` to `2015-07-04T20:00:00+00:00` must yield `{'price': 2000}`
 * `2015-07-04T07:00:00+05:00` to `2015-07-04T20:00:00+05:00` must yield `"unavailable"`

+## Assessment

+Members of our backend team will ensure your code meets the functional criteria and score the submission based on project design, language/framework best practices, code cleanliness and organization, ease of use, packaging, documentation, and testing practices.